markterweele/windows-itpro-docs/windows/configuration/background/index.md

 | - | - | - |
 | **User Configuration\Administrative Templates\Desktop\Desktop** |Desktop Wallpaper | Fully qualified path and name of the image file.
 You can use a local path or a UNC path. |

- User Configuration -> Policies -> Administrative Templates -> Desktop -> Desktop;
-Enable the Enable Active Desktop policy;

 [!INCLUDE [gpo-settings-2](../../../includes/configure/gpo-settings-2.md)]

 ---

 ## Configure the lock screen background

-Windows edition requirements
+**Windows edition requirements**.
 The configuration of the lock screen background varies based on how the policy settings are applied:

 | Windows edition | Intune/CSP | GPO |
 |-|-|-|